fATPL Holder and Light Aircraft Sim Instructor

 I have been a horse-riding instructor for 5 years.
 I coached people from 4 yo to 80 yo with different experiences and different needed.
 I liked this time as I like to teach and help people to progress and find solutions.

 I’m also a sim instructor on light aircraft to help people maintain their skills, building new ones, also to introduce the aviation for all!
+I'm working on a simulator at Eurocontrol based in France as an Aircraft Control Positions Operator (ACPO) to restructure Ankara airspace with Turkish controllers.
+I act as pilot for up to 20 airplanes on a given frequency to coordinate the air traffic management (ATM) with the future system.

 I’m French and mum of 2 little children looking for opportunities as a first officer.
 I’m in the pool with Air France but unfortunately, they might not come back to me soon (more likely in 5 years now).